7 Helpful Smart Home Devices for People With Disabilities

 So I decided to ask our Disability on the Mighty Facebook community which smart home devices they use and recommend.

 If you have a disability or chronic illness and you’ve been considering turning your home into a smart home, this list should help you get started!

 We hope the products below help you in your health journey.
 Just so you know, this post contains affiliate links, which means The Mighty may collect a share of sales at no extra cost to you.

 1. Amazon Echo

 The Amazon Echo is an ideal starting point for any smart home setup.
-The Echo and its smaller companion Echo Dot allow you to control devices in your house using your voice.
-Of course, you can also download the Amazon Alexa app for your smart phone, and use it to control your devices when you’re not home.
+The Echo family of products allow you to control devices in your house using your voice.
+You can also download the Amazon Alexa app for your smart phone, and use it to control your devices when you’re not home.